 We can take action to improve our environmental, infrastructure and economic resilience, and promote policies that will speed recovery from climate-related natural disasters.

 It is our responsibility as a state to proactively reduce the unmanageable costs of a future climate-related disaster.
-Designing these solutions through policy change is the goal of the Climate Advisory Team.
+The Climate Advisory Team’s goal was to design these mitigations through policy change.

 We cannot allow ourselves to be unprepared again the next time there’s a climate-related natural disaster.
 We must act at a legislative policy level to ensure the state is better able to respond.